Harry Styles announces third solo album 'Harry's House'

 Elsewhere, mysterious adverts began appearing in newspapers around the world earlier this month while a ‘You Are Home’ website was also launched (via fan Twitter page HSDaily).

-The official ‘Harry’s House’ trailer sees Styles take to the stage in an empty theatre as a yellow house set design is hoisted up behind him.
-Numerous shots of natural environments, city streets and huge crowds of fans also appear.
+The ‘Harry’s House’ trailer sees Styles take to the stage in an empty theatre as a yellow house set design is hoisted up behind him.
+Numerous shots of natural environments, city streets and huge crowds of fans also appear as we hear an instrumental snippet of music.

 After the screen fades to black, the video displays the message: “Harry’s House.
 The new album by Harry Styles.
 May 20.”
 Check out the clip and the official cover artwork below.

-A tracklist for ‘Harry’s House’ as well as news of a first single are yet to be revealed.
+A tracklist for ‘Harry’s House’ and news of a first single are yet to be revealed.

 Last month, Styles was spotted filming a new music video on a giant bed on wheels outside Buckingham Palace in London.